 This means that you might need to take a slightly higher amount of acyclovir, compared to other medications such as valacyclovir, for similar results.

 Valacyclovir is a popular antiviral drug that’s used to treat cold sores and genital herpes.
 In the United States, it’s usually sold as Valtrex, which was the original valacyclovir-based drug to come onto the market.

 These days, valacyclovir is available as a generic medication, meaning there’s no need to ask for a specific brand name when you purchase it.

-Valacyclovir is a prodrug, meaning it converts to acyclovir once it's absorbed by your body.
-The bioavailability of valacyclovir is higher than acyclovir, meaning a 500 mg dose has similar effects to a much larger 800 mg dose of acyclovir.
+Valacyclovir is a prodrug, meaning it converts to another drug (acyclovir) once it's absorbed by your body.
+The bioavailability of valacyclovir is higher than acyclovir,with one study demonstrating that a 500 mg dose had similar effects to a two 400mg doses of acyclovir.

 For this reason, Valacyclovir is one of the most widely prescribed oral antiviral drugs, particularly for cold sores and other herpes-related issues.
 You can read more about valacyclovir in our 101 guide, which covers everything from typical dosages to side effects, brand names and more.

 Famciclovir is another oral antiviral medication that targets the herpes virus.
 Unlike acyclovir and valacyclovir, which are usually used to treat HSV-1 (cold sores) and HSV-2 (cold sores or genital herpes), famciclovir is usually prescribed to treat other herpes viruses.

 Despite this, famciclovir can and occasionally is used to treat cold sore outbreaks.
 However, the majority of doctors will opt for widely used antiviral drugs such as valacyclovir or acyclovir before prescribing famciclovir for a cold sore outbreak.